gmosx/nitro-js/README.md

 Directory structure
 -------------------

+/docs:
+Contains documentation files in markdown format.
+The docs are published at www.nitrojs.org/docs

 /lib:
 Contains the implementation of the web application framework

 /example:
 Contains a simple example

+/tests:
+Contains unit and functional tests.

 Google App Engine